xorsema/ssu/README.md

 Super Stack Up
 ==============

-Super Stack Up is a game who's goal is to stack objects as high as possible, without them falling.
+Super Stack Up is a game whose goal is to stack objects as high as possible, without them falling.

 Goals
 -----